QuTech-Delft/imsep/docs/version-control/index.md

 # Version control

 This chapter of the workshop aims to answer questions related to version control.
+On this page the following topics are addressed:

+- What are shells, and how do they differ per operating system (OS)?
+- What is Git, and how can it be set up?

+!!! note

-The [shells](#shells) section explains what shells are, and how they differ for each operating system (OS).
-It is a prerequisite for using Git from the command-line, and is therefore addressed in this chapter.
-The subsequent [Git](#git) section starts with a summary of what version control is about, and continues with instructions on how to set it up.
+    Shells are a prerequisite for using Git from the command-line, and is therefore addressed in this chapter.

 ## Shells